 Further, the Ministry relies on Article 1 of Uruguayan Law 19.920 (from 2020) on private international law to reiterate how the GBV amendment can be only applied to countries with which Uruguay has no agreement on child abductions in force.
 Not a single word on the same law’s Art.
 5 however, the Article that makes “inapplicable the precepts of foreign law when they contradict” or are incompatible “with fundamental rights safeguarded by the Republic’s Constitution and international conventions to which the Republic is bound to”.

 Similarly, Article 31 of the Vienna Convention on how to interpret international treaties is set aside: “A treaty shall be interpreted in good faith” according to the context and purpose, besides “any relevant rules of international law applicable”.
-This clarification had been made concerning the Hague Convention in 2022, when the UN Committee on the Rights of the Child drew attention to States’ obligation to protect human rights in matters of international child abduction and restitutions.
+This clarification was made concerning the Hague Convention in 2022, when the UN Committee on the Rights of the Child drew attention to States’ obligation to protect human rights in matters of international child abduction and returns.

 Neither do the 17 pages of the Central Authority’s response mention CEDAW or the Hague Convention’s own Article 20, nor any other international human rights instrument inherent in the gender-based violence amendment.
 That was a specific inquiry to the Ministry of Education and Culture in la diaria ‘s petition for access to public information.